vantezzen/journal/README.md

 - Links: Automatically convert Links into clickable HTML-Links
 - Headings: Automatically find headings and make them bigger
 - Markdown: Convert Markdown formatting to HTML

-The goal of IntelliFormats' formatting methods (except Markdown) is to intelligentely and automatically apply formatting to posts without the user having to add them.
-This is why - by default - IntelliFormats' Markdown formatter is disabled.
+The goal of IntelliFormats formatting methods (except Markdown) is to intelligentely and automatically apply formatting to posts without the user having to add them.
+This is why - by default - IntelliFormats Markdown formatter is disabled.

 All formatting methods can be enabled and disabled through Settings > Format